-The pony files are cow files used by cowsay, they are partial Perl-scripts that assign a value to a scalar variable named \$the_cow.
-The files use a predefined scalar named variable named \$thoughts, these are used to create a link between the message and the pony.
-The message (and the balloon) it self is printed by cowsay and is not defined in the pony files.
+Prior to version 2.1 the pony files were cow files used by cowsay, they are partial Perl-scripts that assign a value to a scalar variable named \$the\cow.
+Cow files use a predefined scalar variable named \$thoughts, these are used to create a link between the message and the pony.
+The message (and the balloon) itself was printed by cowsay and is not defined in the cow files.